Thermistors in Temperature Indicator Circuits

 It can be confirmed that only the blue LED L3 is on in this new scenario, with LEDs L1 and L2 being off.

-The ohmic resistance of the NTC reduces with temperature in comparison to the original equilibrium state, and it is evident that in this instance:
+The ohmic resistance of the NTC reduces with temperature in comparison to the original equilibrium state, and it is evident that in this instance

-amplifier I's output 1 changes to a low state.
+Amplifier I's output 1 changes to a low state.

 Amplifier II's output 7 is still in the high state.
 LEDs L2 and L3 extinction is the consequence of this.
 All that's still lit is the red LED L1.